nasa/fprime/docs/UsersGuide/dev/xml-specification.md

 enumerated values `OFF` and `ON`.

 When you define an enumeration _E_ this way, its use is limited.
-First, the _E_ is usable only in the context of the Serializable type _S_ where it is defined.
+First, _E_ is available only in the context of the Serializable type _S_ where it is defined.
 For example, `SwitchStatus` is available in a C++ source file only if that file includes the serializable type `S`.
-Second, while you can use _S_ in a port argument, telemetry channel, or event argument, you cannot use _E_ directly in those places.
+Second, while you can use the Serializable type _S_ in a port argument, telemetry channel, or event argument, you cannot use the enumeration _E_ directly in those places.
 For example, you can't make `SwitchStatus` the type of a telemetry channel.

 To define an enumeration that is more generally usable, you can specify an